March 3, 2025

 6. Save the edited file to your device or share it with others.

-Can I record just audio on my Android phone?
+Can I record video without audio on Android?

 Yes.
 You can record audio on your Android phone or tablet.
 Use the built-in Voice Recorder or download a third-party audio recording app from the Google Play Store.